-There’s big value in valuing employees.
+There’s a big value in valuing employees.
 Happier employees have a direct impact on productivity, processes, and profits.
-Organisations with a solid employee experience strategy tend to use employee activities, initiatives, and incentives to improve employee engagement.
+Organizations with a solid employee experience strategy tend to use employee activities, initiatives, and incentives to improve employee engagement.

-Such management style engenders a working environment where employees are inclined to stay put, and grow with the company.
+Such management style engenders a working environment where employees are inclined to stay put and grow with the company.
 This is opposed to seeking new opportunities based on dissatisfaction, lack of appreciation, and insufficient company culture.
-From employee engagement activities, to simple communication and transparency, to the simplicities of company culture – valuing employees doesn’t have to be a chore.
-As experts in delivering employee engagement solutions that work, BeeLiked have considered the top 13 ways to make your employees feel valued.
+From employee engagement activities to simple communication and transparency to the simplicities of company culture – valuing employees doesn’t have to be a chore.
+As experts in delivering employee engagement solutions that work, BeeLiked has considered the top 13 ways to make your employees feel valued.

 1. Be Transparent

-When employees believe leadership is not upfront with them, morale can suffer and productivity can drop.
-Including transparency as a cultural pillar helps employees feel they’re a part of the organisation’s mission.
-They’re invested in its goals and ideas and are inspired to be creative in their approach to achieving desired objectives.
+When employees believe leadership is not upfront with them, morale can suffer, and productivity can drop.
+Including transparency as a cultural pillar helps employees feel they’re a part of the organization’s mission.
+They’re invested in their goals and ideas and are inspired to be creative in their approach to achieving desired objectives.

 What’s the best way to bring the full value of transparency to the workplace?
 Keep reading!